 Most British or Commonwealth students (once in a while there will be another foreign student from Germany, France etc.) in our housing will be Oxford degree seeking candidates.
 Sometimes such a student will have to drop out at the last minute for some reason.
 In that case, since most Oxford students will already have their housing for the year we may invite in a British student from Oxford Brookes University (the other university and a very good one) or a student from another college in Oxford, or a recent graduate or young professional.

-Housing is assigned by the OSAP Office Manager (taking into account all your preferences).
-In the past, he has always been able to offer students either their first (usually) or their second choice.
+Housing is assigned by the OSAP Housing Team (taking into account all your preferences).
+In the past, they have always been able to offer students either their first (usually) or their second choice.
 However particular housing can only be offered for one term.
 We reserve the right to move a student in the second or third term if necessary.
 A student who violates rules will have to be moved elsewhere.

 If a house has noisy parties at night which disturb neighbors, the landlord may require all the students to leave the house and find their own housing for the rest of the term.
 This happens rarely, but it has happened.